-The updated second edition of “Rat Race Blues: The Musical Life of Gigi Gryce” is now available (October 2014).
-For the Gigi Gryce Discography and other important information associated with the book, see the Gigi Gryce pages menu above.
+The updated second edition of “Rat Race Blues: The Musical Life of Gigi Gryce” was published in 2014 under the Current Research in Jazz imprint and is available.
+For the Gigi Gryce Discography and other important information associated with the book, see the Gigi Gryce pages sidebar above.

 While known mainly for his consummate writing skills, Gryce was also an original although largely unrecognized player whose solos manifested great lyricism and structure.
 His style was clearly influenced by Charlie Parker but his tone and conception were unique when viewed within the context of the many fine alto saxophonists of his day.